 For details on UPSC Prelims 2020 test series, refer to the linked article.

 In this article, aspirants will be provided two IAS Mock Tests.
-One, they can take sit for online right now and one which they can download and use it for offline test purpose.
+First one, they can sit for online right now and the other one which they can download and use it for offline test purpose.

 IAS Free Mock Test 1 – UPSC Prelims 2020

-Given below is the first UPSC mock test in our series of free online mocks for IAS Exam Preparation which you can sit for right now.
+Given below is the first IAS mock test in our UPSC test series of free online mocks for IAS Exam Preparation which you can sit for right now.
 The details of the mock test are as follows:

 The President is elected by members of the electoral college consisting of: